High-Quality Tissue Products

 Tissue microarrays, composed from multiple donor tumors systematically aligned within a single recipient block, allow for high-throughput molecular profiling of many tumor tissues simultaneously in a single experiment.
 At the same time, the large number of available consecutive arrays enables rapid analysis of multiple molecular markers in the same set of specimens.
 Tissue microarrays can be used to study gene amplification and protein overexpression by DNA and RNA in situ hybridization or by immunohistochemistry.
 Tissue microarrays containing normal tissues are employed for antibody characterization and evaluation of tissue-specific protein expression.

-Tissue-specific total RNA, cDNA, protein and genomic DNA preparations from human adult and fetal tissues, human diseased and tumor tissues, from mouse, rat, monkey and other vertebrate model organisms as well as from plant tissues are also provided.
+Tissue-specific total RNA, cDNA, protein and genomic DNA preparations from human adult and fetal tissues, human diseased and tumor tissues, from mouse, rat and other vertebrate model organisms as well as from plant tissues are also provided.
 They can be used for functional genomics and proteomics research applications like expression analysis or for epigenetic studies.